oneapi-src/oneAPI-samples/Tools/Benchmarks/STREAM/README.md

 The STREAM sample performs the memory bandwidth benchmark.

 ## Key Implementation Details
-This sample is a variance of the [STREAM](http://www.cs.virginia.edu/stream/) benchmark.
+This sample contains a STREAM implementation using DPC++ for CPU and GPU and is a variant of the [STREAM](http://www.cs.virginia.edu/stream/) benchmark code.
+Please review the license terms regarding publishing benchmarks.”

 ## License

 For the original [Stream License]( http://www.cs.virginia.edu/stream/FTP/Code/LICENSE.txt.), which is copied below for reference